DynamoSlackBot/dynamo-app/README.md

 ## Install with docker-compose

-You should have Docker and Node.js installed on your environment.
+You should have Docker, php composer, and Node.js installed on your environment.

 1) clone repo
    ```